anjanakg/Image-classification-and-the-3D-model-visualization-in-TensorBoard/README.md

 # Image Classification using Deep Learning and the Model Visualization in 3D Space Using TensorBoard

-This dataset I collected from Kaggle.
+I collected this dataset from Kaggle.
+The data set has bird images belonging to 10 classes.
+These codes are examples of how to implement a 3-D visualization with the bird dataset classification and its embedded images.

-In this assignment first I built my own sequatial more bird image set classification.
-Then I visualize it on TensorBoard.
+First, I built a Deep Learning Model for classifying the birds.
+I trained and validated the model and visualized the results on TensorBoard.
+It is a good working example.
+However, the results were not that much of appealing.

-Then I did the transfer learning using VGG16 Model and achived far better results and visualize the results in the TensorBoard.
+Then I did the transfer learning using VGG16 model.
+I visualized the results in the TensorBoard.
+The following video shows the results that I get from the customized  VGG16 model with transfer learning. **You can check the 3-D visualizing video by clicking on the following image.**

 [![TensorBoard Video](images/cover.jpg)](https://www.youtube.com/watch?v=ESLncp2y870 "Video is on YouTube - Click to Watch!")